 A common question Product Owners ask us is what is the difference between a Definition of Done and Acceptance Criteria.
 It’s not a surprising question considering that some use the terms interchangeably but they do have two distinct meanings and purposes in the Agile world and together they work to set the team up for success.

-When both the Definition of Done and Acceptance Criteria are not defined before work begins, one of two problems are likely to arise:
+When both the Definition of Done and Acceptance Criteria are not defined before work begins, one of two problems are likely to arise during an agile sprint:

 - The scope of work is extending past the expectation of the Product Owner, at the expense of other items in the Product Backlog.